jasonacox/TM1637TinyDisplay/README.md

 # TM1637 Tiny Display
-Arduino tiny library for TM1637 LED Display
+Arduino Library for the TM1637 Based LED Display Module

 ## Description
 This is an Arduino library for a 4-digit 7-segment display modules based on the TM1637 chip.